go-task/task/docs/docs/experiments/experiments.md

 begin the initial implementation.
 Once a PR is opened, the maintainers will ensure that it meets the requirements for an experimental feature (i.e. flags are in the right format etc) and merge the feature.
-Once this code is released, the status will be updated via the ![draft] label.
+Once this code is released, the status will be updated via the `experiment: draft` label.
 This indicates that an implementation is now available for use in a release and the experiment is open for feedback.

 :::note